CalvinKrist/FractalRenderer/README.md

 	-To edit the type of layer, the name of the layer, and the opacity of the layer, double click the layer.

-	-To change the order in which layers are rendered, drag the layers around.
-Layers on top are rendered on top.
+	-To change the order in which layers are rendered, use the the left and the right arrow keys while selecting a fractal.

 	-When a layer is selected, its gradient will be displayed below the fractal.
 Arrow buttons on the bottom of the gradient represent color data points, and arrow buttons on top of the gradient represent opacity data points.